 This probably comes as no surprise, but college costs quite a bit.
 Student loan debt is a hot topic right now.
 But it can also be a huge lingering burden on young people trying to move forward and start their lives.
 As parents, not all of us are in a position to help financially.
 But if we can, it benefits our children a great deal.

 Following a divorce, child support forms a huge part of the puzzle if you have kids.
 These payments cover everything from food and shelter to medical care and other necessities.
 In most cases, this obligation ends when a child turns 18-years-old or graduates high school.
 There are circumstances when it may continue, but that’s the norm.

 So what about college or post-secondary schooling?
 Who pays for that?
-Are there ways to ensure both parents contribute equally to furthering your child’s education?
+Are there ways to ensure both parents contribute equally to furthering a child’s education?
 As usual in legal matters, it’s complicated and there’s quite a bit to consider.

 Now that it’s time to pay up, her ex changed his mind and refuses to kick in what he promised.
 She wants to know if she has any legal recourse and how to avoid a similar conflict with their two younger children.